artturipa/myblog/sabsa_notes/blog.md

 Below are the notes I did when I trained for the certification exam.
 The notes give you an overview of the ideas included in the course.
 The training itself was five full days, and I recommend participating to it in case the topics resonate with you.

+[This speech](https://www.youtube.com/watch?v=BwTIpa7oSDY) Gives a good example about benefits of SABSA -approach.

 # NOTES

 ## Concept of Enterprise